opaip/ThePenguin/README.md

 ​This is v1.0 (Static Solver).
 I'm currently working on:
 ​MNA (Modified Nodal Analysis): Adding support for voltage sources and fixed constraints.
 ​Transient Analysis: Adding capacitors/thermal mass to simulate time-based behavior.

+🐧 coded with love - torture and lots of confusion:))